TechnourceOfficial/TechnourceOfficial/README.md

 We build technology solutions for industries including Healthcare, FinTech, Real Estate, eCommerce, EdTech, Logistics, CleanTech, and Business Automation.

 Our focus is on building scalable, maintainable, and future-ready systems that help businesses streamline operations and accelerate digital growth.

-:mailbox: Connect with us to collaborate on modern engineering and AI-powered digital solutions.
+📫 [Connect with us](https://www.technource.com/contact-us/) to collaborate on modern engineering and AI-powered digital solutions.